29 Aug Evolving from Side Hustle to Full-Time Business Owner

 Increased Interest in Consulting Businesses

 Since the pandemic, a number of people – colleagues of colleagues, strangers, and friends – have reached out to ask me more about setting up their own business.
 Some wanted to make the transition before COVID.
 They really didn’t find their job fulfilling anymore, and the pandemic has put that into perspective.
-Others have been laid off, and want to take this opportunity to strike out on their own for a while.

 Starting A Consulting Business on a Budget

 One of the most frequent questions I get is — “How much does it cost to get a consulting business going?”
 So I’ve put together a simple “calculator” with a list of expenses and estimates.
 There are a few blank lines so that you can add in your own expenses, custom to your business.
 For example, if you know you’ll need to buy a subscription to a specific organization to do your work, include it.
 Or, if you know you’ll need to buy a computer, add in the amount.
 The total may still be scary, but when you put it on paper — it becomes a known amount — rather than an unknown.
 Working towards the known is possible.
 You can download the calculator and begin estimating your start up costs.
-The next step is to check out the course, where I’ll break down the steps for officially registering your business.